togethercomputer/OpenChatKit/README.md

 ## Chatting with Pythia-Chat-Base-7B

-To help you try the model, [`inference/bot.py`](inference/bot.py) is a simple command-line test harness that provides a shell inferface enabling you to chat with the model.
+To help you try the model, [`inference/bot.py`](inference/bot.py) is a simple command-line test harness that provides a shell interface enabling you to chat with the model.
 Simply enter text at the prompt and the model replies.
 The test harness also maintains conversation history to provide the model with context.

 Start the bot by calling `bot.py` from the root for the repo.